ajroudi-mohammed/webwhatsapp-like-auth/README.md

 # webwhatsapp-like-auth
-Bonjour Badr !
+This repo is an attempt to create a whatsapp like web authentication with QR code scanning, using socket.io and Notejs.

-rak 3aref : npm install
+1 - npm install

-apres executer la commande : nodemon index

-ila makhedmatch lik executer : npm install -g nodemon
+2 - npm install -g nodemon

-apres nodemon index
+3 - nodemon index

-depuis navigateur : localhost:4000

-watch the magik !
+4 - localhost:4000